 Prices on vehicles started going up during the pandemic.
 Carmakers started dealing with disruptions to the supply chain and shortages of semiconductor chips.

-As new car production began to slow, Americans were holding onto cars longer, and that reduced the supply of used cars.
-Sometimes, as a result of that trend, used cars were more expensive than new ones.
+As new car production began to slow, Americans held onto cars longer, reducing the supply of used cars.
+Sometimes, due to that trend, used cars were more expensive than new ones.

 Suggestion: Top 11 List of Cars With Lowest Insurance Rates Review

-There was also recently Hurricane Ian, which has the potential to have left hundreds of thousands of cars totaled.
+Hurricane Ian also recently hit, and it has the potential to have totaled hundreds of thousands of cars.

-When carmakers do have access to the chips they need, they use them in their higher-margin vehicles, which are their luxury offerings.
+When carmakers have access to the chips they need, they use them in their higher-margin vehicles, their luxury offerings.
 Carmakers are also facing increasing manufacturing costs across the board.
-For example, Ford said it expects to spend $1 billion more on inflation-related supplier costs for the third quarter.
+For example, Ford expects to spend $1 billion more on inflation-related supplier costs for the third quarter.

 Over the next 12 months, prices for new cars are probably only going up.